 Money-back guarantee: 30 DAYS

-IPVanish operates hundreds of servers in 60 countries, including 12 in APAC.
+IPVanish operates hundreds of server locations in 60 countries, including 12 in APAC.
 It owns all of its own physical servers resulting in some of the fastest download speeds available from any VPN.
 Those speeds cannot be put toward streaming Netflix, however, as IPVanish is currently not able to unblock Netflix.
 It’s a good option for P2P filesharers.
 Torrenting traffic is allowed on all servers.
-The company is based in the US but has a strict no logs policy.
+The company is based in the US but has a strict no-logging policy.

 - Torrenting is allowed and they keep no internet traffic logs

 - Look elsewhere if you need to unblock Netflix

 - Apps don’t work in China